WDRshadow/svea_vision/src/svea_vision/README.md

-# Object State Estimation
+# Svea Vision

-The object_state_estimation package uses a pair of zed-cameras to estimate traffic participants and obstacles.
+The svea_vision package uses a pair of zed-cameras to estimate traffic participants and obstacles.

 ## Requirements
 ##### Python dependencies